lfochamon/website/www/content/pages/prospective.md

 Again, if you have any questions about the positions, the PhD in general, and/or life in Paris, do not hesitate to [reach out](mailto&#58;{{SITEEMAIL}}?subject=[App PhD]).
+#}

 #### Do I need to speak French?

-The answer is a resounding **NO**.
+The answer is **NO**.
 The official and working language of the group is English.
+I take this point seriously: having been a foreigner for half of my life, I appreciate the difficulties involved in navigating a new country, culture, and language.
-Additionally, many courses are offered in English and most of the university staff speaks English.
+Additionally, many courses are offered in English and the majority of university business can be conducted in English.

 Now, *should* you speak French?
 Probably eventually.
-Even if Paris is a highly international city, speaking French will definitely make your life easier and more fun outside of the university.
+Even if Paris is a very international city, speaking French will definitely make your life easier and more fun outside of the university.
 And if you are going to spend multiple years in a country, you might as well learn the local language.
 If you do decide to give French a try, there are plenty of French language courses and resources at and around the university, many of them free of charge.